allmyles/allmyles-docs/flights.rst

  Payment
 ---------

-If payment is required---that is, if the flight is an LCC one---this is where Allmyles gets the payment data.
+This is where Allmyles gets the payment data.

 Allmyles is a payment platform agnostic solution.
 When we receive a transaction ID that points to a successful payment by the passenger, we